 Sharing is Caring

 If you’re neighbors or roommates with people you trust, then there’s nothing wrong with sharing expensive equipment like carpet cleaners, steamers or even vacuum cleaners.
 Sure, you might be thinking that you could all buy a cheap one and just be done with it.
 However, cheap ones are terrible investments because they break easily, they don’t clean your home very well and they’ll need a replacement in the near future.
 In comparison, getting a more expensive model means it will last longer, clean your home better and also be more energy efficient.
+Check out this vacuum buying guide.
 Speak with your neighbors or roommates and consider splitting the use of expensive cleaning appliances.

 Use Different Cleaning Products

 You can also opt to use a variety of different cleaning products.
 There are many homemade alternatives (baking soda is your best friend) that cost less, work just as well and there are all-natural solutions that won’t introduce toxic chemicals or materials to your household.
 Take a look online for homemade cleaning remedies and you’ll find that you can save hundreds each year just by being smarter about the stuff you purchase.

 Be Smarter About Purchases